github/docs/content/github/managing-security-vulnerabilities/about-disclosing-vulnerabilities.md

 {% data reusables.security-advisory.disclosing-vulnerabilities %}

-The initial report of a vulnerability is made privately, and the full details are only published once a patch has been made available, sometimes with a delay to allow more time for the patches to be installed.
+The initial report of a vulnerability is made privately, and the full details are only published once the maintainer has acknowledged the issue, and ideally made remediations or a patch available, sometimes with a delay to allow more time for the patches to be installed.
 For more information, see the "[OWASP Cheat Sheet Series about vulnerability disclosure](https://cheatsheetseries.owasp.org/cheatsheets/Vulnerability_Disclosure_Cheat_Sheet.html#commercial-and-open-source-software)" on the OWASP Cheat Sheet Series website.

 #### Best practices for security researchers

-Security researchers should report vulnerabilities privately to maintainers.
-It's not acceptable to:
+Security researchers should try to report vulnerabilities privately to maintainers.
+When possible, please avoid:
-- Disclose the vulnerability publicly
+- Disclosing the vulnerability publicly
-- Not contact the maintainer
+- Bypassing the maintainer
-- Disclose the vulnerability before a fixed version of the code is available
+- Disclosing the vulnerability before a fixed version of the code is available
+- Expecting to be compensated for reporting an issue, where no public bounty program exists

 It's acceptable for security researchers to disclose a vulnerability publicly after a period of time, if they have tried to contact the maintainers and not received a response, or contacted them and been asked to wait too long to disclose it.